tcmtech98/SQLConsole-Java/README.md

 # Launching

-To launch the console program, type "java -jar tSQLConsole.jar" into CLI.
+To launch the console program, type "java -jar {filename}" into CLI.